 Bhavnagar port is all-weather lighterage port for bigger cargo vessels.
-It has a draught of upto 4 m and is located in the Gulf of Cambay on the West coast of India.
+It is located in the Gulf of Cambay on the West coast of India.
 The port is having a lock gate for tidal advantage.
 Presently Coal, Lime Stone, and Salt are beaing handled.

-The port is well connected with the state highway and broua-gauge railway line.
-The city of Bhavnagar is about 10 km from the new port.
-Daily air services are available between Bhavnagar and Mumbai.
+The port is well connected with the state highway and broad gauge railway line.
+The city of Bhavnagar is about 10 km from the new port, air services are available between Bhavnagar and Mumbai.
 Nearest international Airport is Ahmedabad.